 This makes it easy to mix into a shake or a smoothie, and the fact that this supplement only uses potassium as a salt ion makes it advantageous for people trying to watch their sodium.

 The taste is not the greatest, but it’s a highly effective ketone ester source if you can stomach it.

 Perfect Keto makes a powder-based ketone supplement that’s flavored with stevia and natural chocolate flavor.

-It goes the job done, but as a result of using sodium salts of beta-hydroxybutyrate, its sodium content is pretty hefty.
-This could prove an issue if you are trying to keep your salt intake low to control your blood pressure.
+It does the job, but its sodium content is pretty hefty due to sodium salts of beta-hydroxybutyrate.
+This could prove an issue if you try to keep your salt intake low to control your blood pressure.
 That aside, it’s a great product.

 4. Vitamonk Ketosene

 Vitamonk Ketosene is a clean and straightforward source of ketone esters that uses a balanced array of ketone ester salts alongside stevia and some natural flavoring to spice up the typically foul ketone ester taste.

 It’s a mainstay for keto fans who aren’t looking for anything fancy and deserve a look if that sounds like what you need.

 5. Zenwise Health Keto-Lift BHB

 It’s a good choice if you want lower sodium but the advantages of multiple different ketone ester salts.